-Can a proposed variable monetary penalty be challenged
+Can a proposed VMP be challenged?

 Anyone who has received a notice of intent for a VMP can challenge the notice by making written representations to us within 28 days of having received the notice.
 How to do that will be set out in the notice of intent.